 Finally related to Eddy Current modeling, we work on low frequency/quasi-stationary Maxwell system in alternators and engines.
 On those systems EDF is trying to assess from measurements the exact geometry and the physical properties which have potentially (parametric) non linear constitutive laws.
 A collaboration on this topic with the EDF team that contributes to code CARMEL.
-With the same team we are co-advising a PostDoc project, on the detection and extraction of information on transformer partial discharge measurement which is a non linear phenomenon where charge flow through an insulator in very short time.
+Together with the same team and others, we submit a project on an experimental facilities for eddy current where we will contribute on the calibration of the data using inverse problems methodology and extension to geometry not limited to pipes.